darkwhispering/EP-Hashimage/readme.txt

 Instagram only return about 20 images on a search.
 You can find more information about it [here](http://stackoverflow.com/questions/12322028/what-is-the-maximum-number-of-requests-for-instagram)
 There is a way to get more results form instagram, but my time is limited so it have to wait for now.

-Twitter only return results from the lates 6-8 days, and most of the time this result in 50 - 70 items depending on how popular the hashtag you use it.
+Twitter only return results from the lates 6-8 days, and most of the time this result in 50 - 70 items depending on how popular hashtag you use.
 You can read more about this in the twitter search api documentations [here](https://dev.twitter.com/docs/using-search)

 == Changelog ==

+= 5.0.0.a01 =
+* Plugin completely re-written
+* Updated to support the changes made in the Twitter API, July 2013
+* Fixed issues with caching of the images
+* Added Twitter consumer key settings option
+* Added Twitter consumer secret settings option
+* Added cache time settings option
+* Updated slimbox (lightbox) to latest version 2.05
+* Updated Timthumb to latest version 2.8.13
+* Removed async loading (will be back later)
+* Removed flickr as network
+* Removed plixi as network
+* Removed pic.twitter.com as network
+* Removed widget (will be back later)
+* Removed shortcode (will be back later)
+* Removed settings page (will be back later)

 = 4.0.1 =
 * Tested on Wordpress 3.5